jpt/font-scripts/README.md

 Scripts/plugins for various font ecosystems.
 Temporarily limited to Glyphs.

-Glyphs 2 scripts are no longer maintained, in favor of Glyphs 3.
-I'm adding new Glyphs 3 scripts as I create them.
+Glyphs 2 scripts have been deleted as they are not maintained.
+You can still [access them in git history](https://github.com/jpt/font-scripts/tree/d27490b3c5ae165ae3451f593ae7bd42cd0b728a/Glyphs/Glyphs%202) if you need them.

 ## License